sambanova/ai-starter-kit/benchmarking/README.md

   - If the model comes from a SambaStudio endpoint using its OpenAI compatible URL or a standalone model, enter the full model name shown on the model card.
 E.g. `Meta-Llama-3.1-70B-Instruct`.
   - If the model is a SambaNova Cloud one, then use one of the models displayed in the website.
 Then, choose `SambaNova Cloud` in the API type dropdown option.
 E.g. `DeepSeek-R1`.

-2. If the model selected is multimodal, then select the pre-set image size to include in the benchmarking requests.
+2. If the model selected is **multimodal**, then select the pre-set image size to include in the benchmarking requests.
 There are three categories: Small (500x500px), Medium (1000x1000px) and Large (2000x2000px).
 Otherwise, if model is not multimodal, then leave the value to N/A.

 3. Set the configuration parameters